dotnet/docfx/docs/specs/config.md

 # Configuration

 `docfx.yml` is the default config file name in v3.
 It merges the `docfx.json` and `.openpublishing.publish.config.json` under v2.

-> [!Note]
->
-> This document contains some scenario related to OPS.
-> Some content have nothing to do with community users.

 ## Principle